[[Update: You can now use Agorapulse to schedule, queue, or post video directly to Instagram!]]

 Say hello to time saved.

-There’s about a minute of setup to do before you get started scheduling all your content.
-You need to tell Instagram (and their parent Facebook) that you want to use Agorapulse to post directly on your behalf.
+There’s about a minute of setup to do before you get started scheduling Instagram posts (and their parent Facebook) that you want to use Agorapulse to post directly on your behalf.

 You can enable Instagram direct publishing on the upper right-hand side of your content calendar in your publishing tab.